PO Box 5181

 Salem OR 94304

 Editor: B.T.
 Kimbrough, Editor.

 Email address: email@example.com

 About The Publication:

-“Dialogue is an international news magazine written by and for people who are experiencing vision loss or who are blind.
-It is published by the nonprofit organization Blindskills Inc. based in Oregon.
+“DIALOGUE is an international news magazine written by and for people who are experiencing vision loss or who are blind.
+It is published by the nonprofit organization Blindskills, Inc., based in Oregon.
 The magazine’s purpose is to encourage and facilitate independent living.
 It provides a wealth of useful information and hints to make life easier.
 Many topics are covered including finding transportation, starting a career, managing illness, traveling, participating in sports, accessing computers, and adapting the home environment.
-Dialogue reviews low vision aids and devices, provides tips on coping with vision loss, and interviews professionals in the field.”
+DIALOGUE reviews low vision aids and devices, provides tips on coping with vision loss, and interviews professionals in the field.”
 25% freelance.
 Welcomes new writers.
 Quarterly.
 Pays on publication.
-Publishes ms within 6 months of acceptance.
+Publishes ms within six months.
 Buys first NA serial rights.
-Rarely accepts reprints.
-Responds within one week.
-Sample copy available by email request.
-Subscription $35, $20 for digital version.
-Pays $15-$50 for 200-1000 words.
+Accepts some reprints.
+Responds one week.

 “Some writers who have never experienced vision limitations overreact to the situation.
 Blindness is a significant circumstance, not an illness.”